-If a problem is detected, a referral should be made to an endocrinologist (doctor who specializes in hormone problems).
-Medications may be used to temporarily stop puberty and to decrease the rate of bone maturation.
+Endocrinologists may use medications to temporarily stop puberty and to decrease the rate of bone maturation.
 It is also important to evaluate and manage the psychological effects of beginning puberty too early.
-Although children with precocious puberty may have a mature physical appearance, their thoughts, emotions and behaviors are still that of their actual (chronological) age.
+Although children with precocious puberty may have a mature physical appearance, their thoughts, emotions, and behaviors may still be that of their actual (chronological) age.